cxesmc/climber-docs/docs/getting-started.md

 See: [Dependencies](dependencies.md) for more details.

-Follow the steps in [Installation](installation.md) to get the code and compile the model and then you are ready to run your first simulations following the instructions in [Usage](usage.md)
+Follow the steps in [Installation](installation.md) to get the code and compile the model and then you are ready to run your first simulations.
+Learn about how to use the `runme` script to prepare simulations automatically ([runme-notes](runme-notes.md)), or see some examples in [quick-start](quick-start.md) or within the benchmark script in the main repository (`run_bench.sh`).